-When detecting for gold nuggets it is often best to "dig it all."
-Gold can have various shapes, sizes, be embedded in iron rock, so it's impossible to account for every nugget in the ground and only dig gold.
+When detecting for gold nuggets, it is often best to "dig it all."
+Gold can have various sizes, shapes, and be embedded in iron rock, so it is nearly impossible to account for every nugget in the ground and only dig gold.
 However, in challenging conditions the electronic prospector may need to adjust the GM24k to cancel out unwanted targets or heavy ground mineralization.

-This is done at the expense of some sensitivity, but in extreme conditions the amount of signals can overwhelm your senses, causing "ear fatigue."
+This is done at the expense of full sensitivity, but in extreme conditions the amount of signals can overwhelm your senses, causing "ear fatigue."
 In these cases the real battle is in finding good targets, not raw depth.

-Situations where you might need to use Iron Discrimination are: rapidly changing ground minerals, high concentrations of hot or cold rocks, old mining camps with iron trash, highly variable ferrous ground conditions.
+Situations where you might need to use Iron Discrimination are: rapidly changing ground minerals, high concentrations of hot or cold rocks, old mining camps with iron trash, and highly variable ferrous ground conditions.